Publications

 Noninvasive peek at fetal DNA

 Single-gene mutations are responsible for a large number of diseases and contribute to a sizeable fraction of pediatric hospitalizations and deaths.
 Current methods for prenatal diagnosis of such mutations are limited because they are invasive (except for detection of circulating fetal DNA, which is safe but can be difficult to perform accurately) and most cannot be performed early in pregnancy.
-Jain et al. now demonstrate a way to isolate and analyze trophoblast cells, which carry fetal DNA, by noninvasively obtained Papanicolaou smears.
+Jain et al. now demonstrate a way to isolate and analyze trophoblast cells, which carry fetal DNA, through a minimally-invasive approach similar to a pap test.
 The authors show that analysis of the DNA in these cells presents an accurate reflection of the fetal genotype as early as 5 weeks of gestation, without the risk posed by invasive procedures.

 Find a full list of publications here #Drewlopublications